sebnitu/vrembem/packages/drawer/README.md

 - Runs `setTabindex()` to apply tabindex for all drawer dialogs.
 - Runs `breakpoint.init()` to initialize all breakpoints for drawers.
 - Adds the `click` event listener to the document.
-- Adds the `keyup` event listener for closing modal drawers with the `esc` key.
+- Adds the `keydown` event listener for closing modal drawers with the `esc` key.

 ```js
 const drawer = new Drawer();